cspr-rad/kairos-spec/src/spec.typ

 = Introduction

 The Casper blockchain's ecosystem yearns for a scaling solution to achieve a higher transaction throughput and continue to stay competitive.
 As a first step towards providing a trustless scaling solution, the goal of the initial version 0.1 of this project, called Kairos, is to build a zero-knowledge (ZK) _validium_ for payment transactions in a second layer (L2).
 This system will both enable a higher transaction throughput and lower gas fees.
-Here, _validium_ refers to the fact that the data, such as account balances, are stored on L2 rather than on L1.
+Here, _validium_ refers to a rollup where the data, such as account balances, are stored on L2 rather than on layer 1 (L1).

-Kairos V0.1 serves two major purposes:
+Additionally, Kairos V0.1 serves two other major purposes:

 - It is a first step towards a cheap and frictionless NFT minting and transfer system aiding Casper to become _the_ blockchain to push the digital art industry forward.

-- Its scope allows us to focus the engineering effort and move forward productively.
-More specifically, it allows exploring the problem space of building an L2 solution that leverages zero-knowledge technology and integrates with Casper's L1.
-Furthermore, the size and complexity of this project provide an opportunity to get a better understanding of the challenges associated with bringing zero-knowledge into production, as well as allowing the team to collaborate and grow together.
+- The concise size and complexity of its scope, allows one to explore challenges and the problem space of building an L2 solution that leverages zero-knowledge technology and integrates with Casper's L1.
+Furthermore, it allows the team to collaborate and grow together by building a production-grade system.

 The initial version 0.1 of Kairos will support very few simple interactions and features.
-Users will be able to deposit and withdraw funds to an L1 contract controlled by Kairos.
-The L2 is then used to transfer tokens to others.
-In the remainder of this document, we will detail the requirements of such a system and how we plan to implement and test it.
+Users will be able to deposit and withdraw funds by interacting with an L1 contract controlled by Kairos.
+Transfers of funds to other participants will be serviced by the L2 and verified and stored by the L1.
+In the remainder of this document, we will detail the requirements of such a system.

 In @overview (Product Overview) we specify the high-level interactions that the proof of concept will implement. @requirements determines requirements based on the specified interactions to end-to-end test.
-Next, we provide an abstract architecture in @high-level-design (High-Level Design), followed by low-level design considerations in @considerations and their conclusions in @low-level-design.
+Next, we provide an abstract architecture in @architecture (Architecture), followed by low-level design considerations in @considerations and their conclusions in @low-level-design.
 After discussing testing concerns in @testing, we conclude with thread models and a glossary, which clarifies the terminology used throughout this document.

 = Product Overview<overview>

-To have a common denominator on the scope of the proof of concept, this section describes the high-level features it has to fulfill.
+To have a common denominator on the scope of Kairos V0.1, this section describes the high-level features it has to fulfill.

 == Features

 === Deposit money into L2 system

-A user should be able to deposit CSPR tokens from the Casper chain to their validium account at any given time through a command line interface (CLI).
+A user should be able to deposit CSPR tokens from the Casper chain to their Kairos account at any given time through a command line interface (CLI).

 === Withdraw money from L2 system

-A user should be able to withdraw CSPR tokens from their validium account to the Casper chain at any given time through a CLI.
-This interaction should be made possible without the approval of the validium operator (#link("https://ethereum.org/en/developers/docs/scaling/validium/#deposits-and-withdrawals")[see Ethereum's validium]).
+A user should be able to withdraw CSPR tokens from their Kairos account to the Casper chain at any given time through a CLI.
+This interaction should not require the approval of the operator (#link("https://ethereum.org/en/developers/docs/scaling/validium/#deposits-and-withdrawals")[see Ethereum's validium]).

 === Transfer money within the L2 system

-A user should be able to transfer CSPR tokens from their validium account to another user's validium account at any given time through a CLI.
+A user should be able to transfer CSPR tokens from their Kairos account to another user's Kairos account at any given time through a CLI.

 === Query account balances

-Anyone should be able to query the validium account balances of available CSPR tokens at any given time through a CLI.
+Anyone should be able to query the Kairos account balances of available CSPR tokens at any given time through a CLI.
 In particular, users can also query their personal account balance.

 === Verification

-Each transfer must be verified by L1.
-In addition, at any given time anyone should be able to verify deposits, withdrawals, or transactions.
-This should be possible through the CLI or application programming interface (API), i.e. a machine-readable way.
+Anyone should be able to verify deposits, withdrawals, or transactions either through a CLI or application programming interface (API), i.e. a machine-readable way.

-== Usage
+== Product Application

-Version 0.1 can be used by any participants of the Casper network.
-It will allow any of them to transfer tokens with lower gas fees and significantly higher transaction throughput.

-We will offer two user interfaces: A CLI client for users and a L2 API for developers.
-Thereby, we can serve customers directly while also allowing new projects to build on top of our platform.
-In addition, this allows customers to generate ZKPs on the client-side by using our L2 API.

-Our L2 server itself will be a set of dedicated, powerful machines, including a powerful CPU and GPU, in order to provide GPU accelleration for ZK proving (see Risc0).
-The machines will run NixOS and require a solid internet connection.
-The CLI client will run on any Linux distribution.
+=== Target Audience

+The target audience comprises users familiar with blockchain technology, and applications built on top of the Casper blockchain.

+=== Operating Environment

+The product's backend will be deployed on modern powerful machines, equipped with a powerful GPU and a large amount of working memory as well as persistent disk space.
+The machines will have continuous acces to the internet.

+The CLI will be deployed on modern, potentially less powerfull hardware.

 = Requirements <requirements>

-Based on the product overview given in the previous section, this section aims to describe testable, functional requirements the validium needs to fulfill.
+Based on the product overview given in the previous section, this section aims to describe testable, functional requirements the system needs to fulfill.

 == Functional requirements